FordLabs/retroquest/README.md

   - This will place the compiled output into the `api/src/main/resources/static` and will be bundled in the next backend build

 ## Running the Application
-Running the application locally can be done with either an H2 in-memory database or with a docker container of MySQL.
+Running the application locally can be done with either an H2 in-memory database or with a docker container of MariaDB.

 ### In-Memory
 The simplest way to get the application spun up is by using the in-memory database via Gradle:
 ```
-./gradlew withH2
+./gradlew runLocal
 ```
 or
 ```
-SPRING_PROFILES_ACTIVE=h2 ./gradlew bootRun
+SPRING_PROFILES_ACTIVE=local ./gradlew bootRun withH2
 ```

-The schema produced for H2 may not conform exactly to the MySQL schema used in production.
+The schema produced for H2 may not conform exactly to the MariaDB schema used in production.

 ### Docker
-Running the application locally with MySQL requires a running instance of the Docker MySQL container:
+Running the application locally with MariaDB requires a running instance of the Docker MariaDB container:

 ```
 cd ./api && docker-compose up